 Here are the best Target-Date Retirement funds

-In September 2024, Forbes named the best american funds with target-date retirement:
+In Novemder 2024, Forbes named the best american funds with target-date retirement.
+Information about them is provided in the table below.

 The main disadvantage is that these funds take a management fee.
 Using them is less profitable than investing directly in stocks.